Medical Records: Frequently Asked Questions

 Question: What is the charge for copies of my medical records?

-There is a 25 cent per page charge for personal copies of medical records
+Answer: There is a reasonable, cost-based charge for personal copies of medical

 Question: Do you accept credit/debit cards?